ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 # My First ColdBox Application

-CommandBox comes with a `coldbox create app` command that can enable you to create application skeletons using one of our official skeletons:
+CommandBox comes with a `coldbox create app` command that can enable you to create application skeletons using one of our official skeletons or your own:

 * *AdvancedScript (default)*
 * Advanced (Tags)